Simpang Symbiosis

 Public space – From manicured to natural

-Land use plan – Balancing urban and nature
+Land use – Balancing urban and nature

 Massing – Horizontal & vertical dissolve